dhruboshop/Multi-Agent-Revenue-Operations-Orchestrator-using-LangGraph/README.md

    - The email in your inbox
    - The `/status/latest` JSON

-2. Push the project to your GitHub (see the separate "GitHub Push Guide" if you have it).

-3. Add a 2–3 minute Loom video walking through one full run.
-This makes the project 10x more powerful for interviews.

 ---

 ## License

-MIT License – feel free to use this project in your portfolio and interviews.
+MIT License – feel free to use this project.

 ---